-For all new construction or structural repairs, alterations or renovations to existing structures, including accessory buildings, retaining walls, solid fuel fired appliances and chimneys; placing a mobile home or factory built house, demolishing a building or structure; change of use or occupancy of an existing building (ex. carport to garage/garage to living area/garage to business such as winery or hairdresser); installation of plumbing systems.
+For all new construction or structural repairs, alterations or renovations to existing structures, including accessory buildings, retaining walls, solid fuel fired appliances and chimneys; placing a mobile home or factory built house, demolishing a building or structure; farm buildings, placing a temporary building or structure, siting (placement) of a storage container, change of use or occupancy of an existing building (ex. carport to garage/garage to living area/garage to business such as winery or hairdresser); installation of plumbing systems.

 When is a Building Permit Not Required?

-· Retaining walls 1.2 metres (4 ft) or less in height;
+- Retaining walls 1.2 metres (4 ft) or less in height; Retaining wall information sheet

-· Accessory buildings less than 10 square metres (107 sq. ft) in building area that do not create a hazard;
+- Accessory (non-residential use) buildings less than 10 square metres (107 sq. ft) in building area that do not create a hazard;